yubaoliu/RDS-SLAM/README.md

 RDS-SLAM: Real-time Dynamic SLAM using Semantic Segmentation Methods

+# TUM Evaluation

+Please refer the folder "TUM_Evaluation"

 # Notes

-This paper is under review.

-This project will be open-source later.
+We will open-source after finishing the optimization.